EFFECTIVENESS OF MICRONUTRIENT FORTIFIED FOOD ON INFANT PSYCHOMOTOR DEVELOPMENT AT 3 MONTHS AND 6 MONTHS OF AGE

 delivery.
 Their infants who had birth weight from above 2500 gram were recruited to

 measure psychomotor development by Denver II test.
 Indicators included grades on personal social; fine motor, language and gross motor areas; prevalence of psychomotor development at normal and good level and prevalence of developmental delay.
+The result

-at the age of 3 months, infants in intervention group whose mothers were
+showed that: at the age of 3 months, infants in intervention group whose mothers were

 given supplementation had higher grades on personal-social, and gross motor than those